Architectural Design and Schematic Design Concepts

 The steps involved in designing an architectural building can vary widely.
 It will depend on the size, the complexity, the purpose and the space constraints for which the project needs to be designed.
 In general, the architectural design process starts with the feasibility study.
 This involves the identification of the objectives and purposes, budget estimation, the technical and structural details and the research methodology.

 After this stage, it moves on to the architectural design and drafting stage.
+Of course if you’re drafting plans for TV installation, you always want to make sure that’s something that’s included in the plans!
 This is where the drafting is done and all the required drawings are created.
 The architect has to follow the guidelines and requirements of the local authorities.
 These requirements could be related to the space requirement, design, environmental considerations or cost limitations.
 Once all these have been completed, then the architect has to work on the drafts.

 The next stage in the architectural design is to modify and make changes to the drafts.
 Architectural designers will need to work on these changes and modifications very carefully as major revisions or changes can drastically affect the budget and schedule.
 Once these have been completed, the architect can then proceed with the implementation.
 Architectural designers will need to incorporate these changes, revisions and modifications in the original blueprint drawings that were created earlier.